Asuka Langley Soryu: Psychoanalysis and themes

 The three Children have been compared to the three stages of the human soul postulated by the Jewish Kabbalah: Asuka to Nephesh, source of animal vitality, Shinji to Ru'ah, the soul, fruit of the raising of man from his purely biological aspect, and Rei to Neshamah, the spirit, fruit of the connection between man and God.
 Critic Patrick Drazen linked Asuka to Ama-no-Uzume, a Shinto female deity associated with dance and sensuality.
 Hiroki Azuma also described Asuka and the other characters in the series as "stereotypical characters", with no particular individual or aesthetic characteristics; Asuka, in particular, has been described as a "typical sci-fi anime character".
 According to Azuma, however, with these stereotypical characters Anno would have been able to describe the 1990s.
 Mizobe described her and Shinji as "communicationally disabled", a feature that allowed contemporary Japanese youth to identify with them even twenty-six years after the original series's airing.
 Moreover, for the critic Manabu Tsuribe in The End of Evangelion she represents for Shinji the Other, another person separated from himself with whom he can never become one.
 For Tsuribe, the film concludes when Shinji recognizes Asuka as a separate entity.
 The Anime Café's Japanese critic Akio Nagatomi, noting how other characters in Evangelion bear similarities with others from Gunbuster, a previous work by Gainax and Anno, described Asuka as a counterpart to Jung Freud.
+Writer Alexandre Marine identified Nadia from The Secret of Blue Water as a prototype for Asuka, while Virginie Nebbia linked Asuka's backstory to Kushana's mother from Hayao Miyazaki's Nausicaä of the Valley of the Wind, who, like Kyoko, mistakes a doll for her daughter and speaks to it.
 Engineer Yumiko Yano also compared Asuka's dull gaze in the final episodes, locked up in a hospital room after a psychic and emotional breakdown, to the dolls of artist Katan Amano.